1994 F1 Benetton B194 - The Beast Only Schumacher Was Able to Tame

-Benetton B194 was the car with which Michael Schumacher won the 1994 Formula 1 World Championship title.
+Taming this beast helped Michael Schumacher win the 1994 Formula 1 World Championship title.

 Designed under the new regulations

 This amazing machine was designed by Rory Byrne in order to meet the new regulations that followed the ban of the electronic driver aid.
 Byrne alongside Ross Brawn and Nicholas Tombazis did a good job and the B194 in the hands of Schumacher proved to be the most competitive car on the grid.
-It was light, fast, and reliable, but many teams complained that the B194 was illegal but FIA dropped all the complaints after investigations.
+Many teams complained that the B194 was illegal, but FIA dropped all the complaints after detailed investigations.

 Interestingly, Schumacher had three teammates that year – Jos Verstappen, Johnny Herbert, and JJ Lehto – and all of them were unhappy with the car, stating that it is difficult to drive.
 The Benetton team did not win the title in that quite controversial season, marked by a death of Ayrton Senna, but everybody was more than happy when Schumacher won his first championship after a huge battle against the Williams driver Damon Hill.

 Michael Schumacher and Benetton B194 were superior at the start of the 1994 F1 season